13 of the Most Inspiring Weight Loss Stories on Instagram

 Surgery helped but it wasn’t magic

 “My whole life I have been overweight.
 I’ve tried diet pills, fad diets, exercise, you name it, but nothing stuck nor worked.
 I then decided to have a vertical sleeve gastrectomy, a type of weight-loss surgery, on March 5, 2018.
 I weighed 322 pounds.
 Now, as of December 2019, I’m down 120 pounds.
 Contrary to what a lot of people think, surgery wasn’t the ‘easy way out’ and I’ve had to work really hard to lose the weight.
 I’ve stalled, plateaued, and even regained some but by keeping a regular gym schedule and eating a balanced diet I’ve continued to make progress.
 My goal is to lose another 20 to 30 pounds and then just continue maintaining my weight.” —@lexxlosing (Alexis G.).
-These life-changing New Year’s resolutions you’ll want to keep forever are smart goals to aim for.

 I found a healthy lifestyle I can do forever

 “After having my daughter, I realized that I needed to get healthy—not just for myself but for her, so I could be the mom she needs me to be.
 I lost 110 pounds in two years.
 People always ask me how I did it and honestly, there’s nothing surprising: I ate whole foods, I maintained a calorie deficit, and I lifted weights.
 The whole point for me was to find a way to be healthy that I could do for the long term and I feel like I’ve found that.
 Now I love helping other people with their weight loss goals.
 Motivating others helps me stay motivated too!” —@barbelletexas (Morgan G.).
-Learn the scientifically proven trick to keeping your resolutions.

 A plant-based diet saved me and my dad